John Laws: 21st century and retirements

 Laws announced on 8 October 2024 during a listener message, that after 71 years on the air, and 13 years with 2SM, he would retire from radio on 8 November 2024, for the final time.

 Personal life

 Laws married three times.
 His first marriage was to Sonia Zlotkowski in 1956, with whom he had two sons.
 He then married Yvonne Helstrom-Roux in 1965, though the pair divorced in 1974.
 Laws' final marriage was to Caroline Hagon in 1976.
 She died due to cancer in 2020.

 Death

-Laws died in Sydney on 9 November 2025, at the age of 90.
+Laws died at his home in Sydney on 9 November 2025, at the age of 90.
 He had spent two weeks in hospital the previous month, and his death was announced in a family statement the same day.

 The Prime Minister of Australia Anthony Albanese expressed his condolences after his death was announced, calling him "an iconic voice and so much more".
 The Premier of New South Wales Chris Minns stated he was a "towering figure in Australian radio".